Debra Winger Talks ‘The Lovers’ — And Why She Loves Kendrick Lamar

 Oh, yeah.
 “That’s the deal.”

-I used to say afterwards, comma, “sadly,” but, you know, it’s really rich to have enough adversity pretty early on that you’re ready for the suffering because without it, I don’t think there’s much worth, you know?
-I mean, I listened a lot to Kendrick Lamar.
+I used to say afterwards, “Comma, sadly,” but, you know, it’s really rich to have enough adversity pretty early on that you’re ready for the suffering.
+Because without it, I don’t think there’s much worth, you know?
+I mean, I’ve listened a lot to Kendrick Lamar.
 This is his kind of gospel.
 And man, oh, man.
 Oh my God.
 It’s so magical.
 Just the fact that he can bridge a whole sort of genre that I might not connect with is a beautiful thing.
 I’m a 60-year-old white woman from the Midwest.
 What can I bring to anything that can help bridge something to something?

 Are you always searching for those opportunities?

 I hope so.
-The house that we rented for Los Angeles, it was like a character in the film to us, and the guy we rented from is an Iraqi vet.
+The house that we rented for Los Angeles to shoot The Lovers, it was like a character in the film to us.
+And the guy we rented from is an Iraqi vet.
 He needs to rent it to us because he can’t make his nut.
 So to me, that all becomes part of the film.
-That we’re shooting in this house of an American couple that is living right now in what should have been upwardly mobile home which is now barely middle class.
+That we’re shooting in this house, [depicting an] American couple that is living right now in what should have been upwardly mobile home, but which is now barely middle class.

 And that all becomes part of the experience?

 It’s in the fabric, whether you consciously think of it or not.
 You look at that neighborhood and you go, “Oh, I know those kinds of neighborhoods.”
 Then if you thought about it, you would realize, “Oh, yeah, when we’re talking about the last presidential election, those are the stories we’re hearing about.”
 People who put down for a house that were promised this, promised that, who are going belly up, whose homes are being sold from underneath them, who have kids in school, is it charter, is it private, you know?
-It’s all those questions in that background of just shooting in that house.
+It’s all those questions in the background of just shooting in that house.

 You’ve always spoken your mind.
 Do you think it’s easier for actresses to be a little more outspoken now?
 For someone like Lena Dunham, for example, just to have more of a personality in interviews.

 I don’t really know.
 I mean, it’s nice to be polite sometimes, and sometimes it’s necessary to be impolite.
-Not on purpose impolite.
+Not on-purpose-impolite.
 It’s necessary to do what you have to do, no matter the consequence.
 I think what’s stupid is to live in social media.
 I do have a judgment on that.
 If you’re a public person and making that deal with that devil, then you’d better be ready to pay a piper, right?
-I don’t want to sound like Trump, but a lot of them seems like they’re in their basements with fuzzy slippers.
+I don’t want to sound like Trump, but a lot of them seem like they’re in their basements with fuzzy slippers.

 But how much do you notice a gender line there?